 Though family counseling may not be the best career path for everyone, in many instances, expanding an individual’s counseling session to include family members can be very beneficial.
 A counselor has the opportunity to understand how individual family members interact with one another and might gain insight into larger problems such as unresolved trauma, interpersonal problems, cultural barriers, and more.
 “There are all these different systemic variables that influence what you do, so you really can’t depend on one-to-one counseling without considering the context in which your client lives,” says Dr. Capuzzi.

 Dr. David Capuzzi is a Walden University faculty member.
 He is also a frequent keynote speaker and presenter at professional conferences and institutes.
 Dr. Capuzzi has facilitated the development of programs related to suicide prevention, crisis management, and postvention throughout the United States.
 In addition to being a former president of the American Counseling Association (ACA), Dr. Capuzzi was the first recipient of the ACA’s Kitty Cole Human Rights Award.
 He was inducted as an ACA Fellow in 2008 and received the ACA’s Gilbert & Kathleen Wrenn Award for a Humanitarian and Caring Person in 2010.
 Dr. Capuzzi has written, cowritten, or coedited nine textbooks and contributed to numerous professional journal articles.
-Dr. Capuzzi has an upcoming book on this topic, which coauthored with Mark D. Stauffer.
+Dr. Capuzzi has a book on this topic, which coauthored with Mark D. Stauffer.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.